TheDeFiQuant/OBv1-Code-Analysis/README.md

 ### Summary of OpenBook DEX

-OpenBook, formerly known as Serum DEX, is a decentralized exchange built on the Solana blockchain.
+OpenBook, formerly known as Serum DEX, is a decentralized exchange built on Solana.
 It allows for fast, low-cost, and secure trading of digital assets.
 Below is a comprehensive summary of how OpenBook works, based on the various components and code files examined.

 ### Key Components